jamesWestbrook/eth-game/README.md

-# greasy
+# Eat the Hex
-a clone of the game take it easy
+a clone of the board game "take it easy"

 ## to run